kentlouisetonino/config-neovim-lua/README.md

 :noh              : Remove the highlights.

-F1  : Open a new tab with terminal. f2  : Escape the insert mode of terminal.
+F1  : Open a new tab with terminal.
+F2  : Escape the insert mode of terminal.
+F9  : Close the current tab or window.
 ```

 <br />